 Read them carefully — job listings often has very specific guidelines to follow before applying.

 You can apply to the position by clicking the “Apply Online” button at the bottom of the page.
 This will prompt the form to display, which requires you to enter your name, email, and pitch.
 Attach a resume, cover letter, and a sample blog post, as well.

 Another great resource to find freelance writings jobs online is BloggingPro.
-You will find similar level of writing gigs, over a variety of niches.
-You can filter the results by clicking any of the checkboxes beside options like “Freelance” or “Part Time” for example.
+You will find a similar level of writing gigs, over a variety of niches.
+You can filter the results by clicking any of the checkboxes beside options like “Freelance” or “Part-Time” for example.